LinkedIn: Connect with Nora

 Executive Vice President

 Nora Kyger provides counsel on a full range of fundraising issues, including capital campaigns and feasibility studies, board development, development audits, major gifts, and launching new fundraising initiatives.
 She has provided counsel for campaigns ranging from $1 million to $63 million, and has had the privilege of working with organizations from across the nonprofit spectrum – social services, educational institutions, cultural institutions, environment, faith-based organizations and community foundations.
 She also has experience with the public/private partnerships that are so critical in major civic efforts.
-Recent clients include: North Park University, McLean County Museum of History, Crossroads Fund, Cathedral Counseling Center, Dominican University, Access Living Chicago, and Reading in Motion.
+Recent clients include: Kalamazoo College, BUILD, Inc., Boston Youth Symphony Orchestras, Dominican University, Habitat for Humanity, Centro Romero, McLean County Museum of History, Landmark College, Neighborhood Housing Services, and Chicago Artists Coalition.

 With a unique background that combines nonprofit fundraising and management, and for-profit marketing and consulting, Nora has a strong expertise in linking fundraising to operational health.
 Nora’s more than 20 years of experience includes major gifts, Board development, capital campaigns, corporate and foundation relations, and marketing and finance.
 Most recently, she was the Associate Director of the IIT Institute of Design, the largest full-time graduate design program in the US.
 During her tenure at IIT she developed the first corporate-funded research program of design in the country; led the final phase of the school’s successful capital campaign; launched a marketing and communications initiative, and improved the Institute’s overall financial results.